In the media

-My sense is that the ideal user of this book is someone who is starting to take on greater leadership responsibility and is self aware enough to know that they can learn from tried and tested experiences of others rather than approach every challenge as a unique, new problem.
-It also works as a go-to reference when you might feel stuck too with a particular dilemma.
-I could also see anyone involved with a virtual team really benefitting too.
-The chapters on ‘Encouraging long term thinking’ and ‘Change’ are particularly good.
+My sense is that the ideal user of this book is someone who is starting to take on greater leadership responsibility and is self-aware enough to know that they can learn from the tried and tested experiences of others rather than approach every challenge as a unique, new problem.
+It also works as a go-to reference when you might feel stuck with a particular dilemma.
+I could also see anyone involved with a virtual team really benefitting, too.
+The chapters on ‘Encouraging long-term thinking’ and ‘Change’ are particularly good.

-This book cannot guarantee you won’t make some mistakes along the way, but it’s proven wisdom and obvious desire to help you, will mean you can approach the privilege of leading people with a strong sense of knowing how great outcomes are within your reach.
-You and your teams are likely to be smiling more by trusting the positive intent on each page.
+This book cannot guarantee you won’t make some mistakes along the way, but its proven wisdom and obvious desire to help you will mean you can approach the privilege of leading people with a strong sense of knowing how great outcomes are within your reach.
+You and your teams will likely smile more by trusting the positive intent on each page.

 A smartly written mine of powerful information

-Leading Teams 10 Challenges 10 Solutions is enjoyable to read thanks to a clear structure easy to follow and a mix of powerful practical advices and short stories that we can all relate to.
-Whether as a leader or a member of a team, everyone can learn from the various scenarios, understand how situations develop and benefit from the authors extensive experience in helping shaping teams.
+Leading Teams 10 Challenges 10 Solutions is enjoyable to read thanks to a clear structure easy to follow, and a mix of powerful practical advices and short stories that we can all relate to.
+Whether as a leader or a member of a team, everyone can learn from the various scenarios, understand how situations develop and benefit from the author’s extensive experience in helping shape teams.

-A must read for any new team leader at the start of their journey and a reference to go back to whenever we want to improve our team performance.
-I loved Elisabet and Mandy’s first book The Team Formula and absolutely also recommend this one!
+A must-read for any new team leader at the start of their journey and a reference to go back to whenever we want to improve our team performance.
+I loved Elisabet and Mandy’s first book The Team Formula, and I absolutely also recommend this one!

 The book is easy to read, well structured & the solutions are incredibly helpful regardless of your level of experience.
 The toolkit on how to run a team workshop will be of value to all leaders.